scottadamgordon/my_sourcetree_test/once_upon_a_time.md

 Chapter 3 wants to get started, but it thinks that the information in Chapter 1 and Chapter 2 could be *vital* to its endeavors.

 Fortune is in chapter 1 and 3s favor, they were merged successfully.
 Chapter 2 is still blowing in the wind.
 But for how long?

+Chapter 2 joins.
+Now we just need them all in the master file.
+Is it possible?